Skip to content

 Beyond the Logos is for you if:

-• You’re wrestling with doubts or difficult questions about faith and suffering.
+• You’re wrestling with doubts or difficult questions about faith and/or suffering.

-• You feel disillusioned with organized religion but are still drawn to theological questions.
+• You are disillusioned with organized religion but still drawn to theological questions.

-• You see theology everywhere—in your movies, your music, and your news feed.
+• You see theology everywhere—in movies, music, news feed, and Creation itself.

 • You’re interested in critical Bible interpretation, philosophy, and how they apply to the real world.